A Connecticut Nonprofit Organization dedicated to helping our first responders and veterans.

 Passion.
 Experience.
 Diligence.

 Honor Wellness Center is a 501 (c) 3 non-profit organization developed to serve the mental health needs of first responders and their families.
-The Center will house an Intensive OutPatient Treatment Program for the treatment of first responders addictions, mental health and trauma, regardless of their ability to pay for services.
-There will also be an outpatient counseling program for first responders and their families, as well as a sober living environment.
+The Center CURRENTLY offers outpatient and an Intensive OutPatient Treatment Program for the treatment of military (active and veteran) personnel and public safety first responders’ addictions, mental health and trauma, regardless of their ability to pay for services.

 Who we are

-Phyllis DiGioia is the Founder and CEO of Honor Wellness Center, an outpatient mental health, addictions and trauma treatment center for public safety first responders, military and their families.
+Phyllis DiGioia is the Founder, CEO and Executive Director of Honor Wellness Center, an outpatient mental health, addictions and trauma treatment center for public safety first responders, military and their families.

 Phyllis has been a Social Worker for 30+ years and earned her licensure to practice Clinical Social Work in the state of Connecticut in 2005.
 She has specialized in public safety first responder and military clinical mental health, addictions and trauma treatment and case management for 20 years.